 Dear Ms Baldwin,

-Thank you for your letter of 8 June 2023 regarding insurance industry inflation.
-To take your questions in turn:
+Thank you for your letter of 14 September 2023 regarding revisions within Blue Book 2023.
+To take your four points in turn: